 - For dabigatran etexilate:

-- The decision about whether to start treatment with dabigatran etexilate, rivaroxaban or apixaban should follow a discussion between the clinician and patient regarding the risks and benefits compared with warfarin.
+- The decision about whether to start treatment with dabigatran etexilate, rivaroxaban, apixaban or edoxaban should follow a discussion between the clinician and patient regarding the risks and benefits compared with warfarin.

 - NICE recommends two dose options for dabigatran etexilate - a regular dose and a lower dose for those patients at high risk of bleeding.